8 Day Rainier Mountaineering Course Itinerary

 Topics such as navigation (GPS, map, compass, altimeter and whiteout navigation), route-finding, and glaciology will be incorporated into the curriculum throughout the entire course.
 Emphasis will continually be placed on checking and maintaining good self-awareness and well-being, in addition to ensuring that our camp is always clean and secure.
 Finally, due to the dynamic nature of mountains and weather, guides are constantly shifting the itinerary in order to best match the skills and interests of the group with mountain conditions.

-This is an extremely rigorous seven days and being in strong physical condition is mandatory.
+This is an extremely rigorous eight days and being in strong physical condition is mandatory.
 Please note, the guide retains the right, at any point, to determine whether a climber is sufficiently fit to continue.